-The 20 Best Movies On Netflix: Good Films, Ranked
+The 30 Best Movies On Netflix: Good Films, Ranked

 The Netflix name has meant many things during the company’s relatively short existence: a source for DVDs by mail, a pioneer of online streaming, a network responsible for some of the best shows not on TV, as the first half of the phrase that ends “and chill.”
 It’s never quite evolved, however, into what some have hoped it would, as the source for must see movies, new and old.
 When it comes to good films, Netflix’s streaming service isn’t close to being what it was at its height as a DVD-by-mail service: a place to watch anything from anywhere and any time.
 Looking for something new and indie?
 Netflix Instant probably has you covered.
 Looking for something beyond that description?
 The service is hit or miss.
 It’s a great place to watch old episodes of Alfred Hitchcock Presents, not so great when it comes to watching Alfred Hitchcock movies.

 Which isn’t to say there aren’t great films on the streaming service right now.
 There are.
-Narrowing them down to just 20 of the best Netflix films wasn’t easy.
+Narrowing them down to just 30 of the best Netflix films wasn’t easy.
 Nonetheless, here’s a ranked list of the best movies on Netflix streaming no film lover should miss, all of them just a simple click away.

-(If the list skews a little toward new films from the last few decades, that’s mostly because that’s how the streaming service skews.)
+Jyn Erso was played by Felicity Jones, not Ridley.
+Sigh.
+Stopped reading the list at that point.

+NEW 2017 : the best site for watching MOVIES online for FREE from

 The Babadook was friggin lame.